goabstract/Awesome-Design-Tools/README.md

 Animations guide people through the product smoothly and friendly.
 Live interactive UI makes users feel delighted with instant feedback and emotional touch.
 These free and paid tools are designed to make animation creation a bit easier.
 If you plan to make animated transition, micro-interaction or scroll-based animation, go through these tools:

-* [Adobe After Effects](https://www.adobe.com/products/aftereffects.html) — a digital visual effects, motion graphics, and compositing application.
+* [After Effects](https://www.adobe.com/products/aftereffects.html) — a digital visual effects, motion graphics, and compositing application developed by Adobe.
 * [BeatFlyer](https://beatflyer.com/) — a web tool that lets you create very quickly loopy and catchy animations from your multi-layer compositions.
 * [Flare](https://www.2dimensions.com/about-flare) — a powerful design and animation tool, which allows designers and developers to create animations for their app or game. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
 * [Flow](https://createwithflow.com/) — a professional animation tool for Sketch designs that also exports production ready code for iOS, Web or SVG files. ![mac.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/mac.svg)